anima-wg/brski-cloud/anima-brski-cloud.md

 At this point a network operator who controls the captive portal, noticing the connection to what seems a legitimate destination (the Cloud Registrar), MAY then permit that connection.
 This enables the first connection to go through.

-The connection is then redirected to the Registrar via 307, or to an EST server via est-domain in a voucher.
+The connection is then redirected to the Registrar via 307, or to an EST server via "est-domain" in a voucher.
 If it is a 307 redirect, then a Provisional TLS connection will be initiated, and it will succeed.
 The Provisional TLS connection does not do {{RFC9525, Section 6.3}} DNS-ID verification at the beginning of the connection, so a forced redirection to a captive portal system will not be detected.
 The subsequent BRSKI POST of a voucher will most likely be met by a 404 or 500 HTTP code.